ghalebb/PolybotServicePythonFursa/README.md

 # The Polybot Service: Python Project [![][autotest_badge]][autotest_workflow]

+## Telegram Link
+To use the bot go to: https://t.me/galebb_bot

 ## Background

 In this project, you develop a Python chatbot application which applies filters to images send by users to a Telegram bot.